magpiemodel/magpiemodel.github.io/_tutorials/t02_gams.md

 level: 2
 requirements:
   - GAMS Installed
-  - MAgPIE clone in your local machine
+  - MAgPIE clone in local machine
 lessonsContent:
   - Navigate through the GAMS code of MAgPIE
   - Understand the structure of modules and realizations